jktr/matplotlib-backend-kitty/README.md

 `sys.path` or the `$PYTHONPATH`, or clone this repo into your python's `site-packages` directory.

-Then, initialize matplotlib like this:
+Then, initialize matplotlib either as follows or using the the `MPLBACKEND` environment variable:

 ```python
 import matplotlib